Introduction to SQL

 WHERE person_id = 1;

-To modify the data associated with William Turner, you must write:
+The UPDATE statement is used to modify the data associated with William Turner:

 UPDATE person